kulgg/bodyfat.cc/README.md

 ## Features

+- Clean UI/UX
 - Free
 - No registration
-- No tracking
-- 100% private (all data reside in local storage)
+- No tracking, 100% private (all data reside in local storage)
 - Functionality to import/export all measurements as JSON

 ## Stack